31 BC Judea earthquake: Josephus' narrative

 Josephus' narrative does not identify the exact locations of the two opposing armies.
 But the earthquake narrative in the Antiquities follows the narrative of Herod's victory at Dion and Herod's defeat at Kanatha.
 Following these two battles, the Judean forces had retreated to either the mountains of Galilee or the mountains of Samaria.
 From there the Judean forces waged a successful guerrilla warfare campaign against their Arab opponents.
 Kanatha was located about 100 km east of Tiberias.
 There are two possible locations of Dion.
 One location is halfway between Kanatha and Tiberias, the other location is in the modern country of Jordan, about 25 km northeast of Pella, Jordan.

 The "Judea" of Josephus' account may be equated with the relatively small area of the Kingdom of Judah, rather than the larger realm Herod had inherited from the Hasmonean dynasty.
 According to both Josephus and Pliny the Elder, the Judea known to the Romans had expanded to include Galilee, Samaria, Perea, Idumea, and Golan.
 Josephus uses the term Judea in both a narrow and a wider sense.

 It is unclear from the narrative whether the earthquake affected the Negev and Arabah, sparsely populated areas where even a major impact might have escaped the notice of contemporaries.

-In 30 BC, a year later, the victorious Octavian advanced across Roman Syria and the region of Palestine to reach the Ptolemaic Kingdom in Egypt.
+In 30 BC, a year later, the victorious Octavian advanced across Roman Syria and the region of Judea to reach the Ptolemaic Kingdom in Egypt.
 Neither Josephus, nor other ancient sources mention Octavian encountering the devastation left by a major earthquake.
 Herod offered a "lavish reception" to Octavian, and provided supplies to the Roman army both in their journey towards Egypt, and in their return journey from Egypt, which suggests that Judea was far from devastated by this earthquake.